xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/teaser_The_Plea_for_Help.md

 rushed to the administration quarters.
 Inner gate guards saluted her.
 "At least this time they are expecting me", she thought to herself.
-Previous visits to this military fortification had not been without incidents, as Archipelago has little to no power over the Blacksteel order, the current occupants of the Fort Horth.
+Previous visits to this military fortification had not been without incidents, as Archipelago has little to no power over the Blacksteel order - the current occupants of the Fort Horth.
 "Apparently only a godly punishment unleashed on the land can make these arrogant black cans of stolen steel at least somewhat mannered."
 Ares smiled to herself as she rushed through the narrow staircases of the keep.
 "Well lets